Health

 By Ayda Ersoy

 You always heard that if you eat more calories than you burn, you will gain weight.
 Correct?
 Actually no, not exactly.
-Yes, it’s important how many calories you are consuming each day, but what’s so much more important than that is what type of food you are eating.
+Yes, it’s important how many calories you are consuming each day, but what’s so much more important than that is what type of food you are eating, while you can also check the status of your body and weight using a reverse bmi calculator online.

 Here are three foods that may help you lose weight.
 Let’s start with the first meal of the day, breakfast!